Abe: What do you expect?! You left me to raise the boy on my own!

 - Monkey D. Luffy's father, Monkey D. Dragon, is known as "the most wanted criminal for the world", because he's the head of the Revolutionary Army whose influence is slowly growing across the whole world.

 - The Marineford arc reveals that Portgas D. Ace is the son of the Pirate King himself, Gold Roger.
-Played with in that Roger was dead before Ace was born, but this fact still makes the Marines want to hunt and execute him (though he's also a pirate himself so it helps).
+Played with in that Roger was dead before Ace was born, but this fact still makes the Marines want to hunt and execute him (though he's also a pirate himself so it helps) even as an unborn child.
+Ace's mother Portgas D. Rogue keeps her unborn son safe from this by keeping him inside of her for twenty months to make it seem like he was conceived well after Roger's death.
+The strain of this results in her death soon after Ace is born.

 - In From Muddy Waters, Izuku Midoriya's father is All For One, a supervillain most wanted and most feared.

-- In RWBY: Cherish, Yang was raised by her father and deceased step-mom, but she's curious about the biological mother she's never known.
-She learns that her mother, Raven Branwen, is the most renown female criminal on the planet.
+- In Remnants, Yang was raised by her father and deceased step-mom, but she's curious about the biological mother she's never known.
+She learns that her mother, Raven Branwen, is the most renowned female criminal on the planet.
 Seeing as how her younger half-sister Ruby follows a Heroic Lineage, Yang worries that she's destined to follow in Raven's footsteps.

 - A few examples from the Pirates of the Caribbean franchise.